hufihaf/Markdown-Mindmaps/CloudComputing.md

 - What is a deployment model, and what is service model?
 - What is the difference between public, provate, and hybrid cloud (service models)?
 - What is load balancing and what is auto-scaling?
 ## Benefits of Cloud Computing
 - What makes cloud computing more secure and scalable and less costly?

 - How does Event Driven Architecture improve traditional Request/Response protocol?
 - What is a container?
 How do ECS and EKS handle containers?
 - How does a traditional network differ from a cloud network like AWS in physical structure?
+## Drawbacks of Cloud Computing
+- What are drawbacks of not having on-premeses servers?

+- How could one combine the benefits of cloud computing and using on-premesis computers?
+What cloud provider is best for this hybrid strategy?
+- What are the costs of the different cloud providers?
+Which one is the cheapest?
 ## "Serverless" Explained
-- AWS Lambda helps users in what way?
+- AWS Lambda streamlines the cloud computing process in what way?

+- What does AWS OpenSearch do?
-- AWS Opensearch redefines Serverless.
-What does this service provide, and how is it problematic?
+- Why is this service called "serverless" when it technically *isn't*?
 ## Scaling
 - What is vertical scaling?
 What is horizontal scaling?